 Gone Phishing

-Rolling out and managing an effective SAT program is hard and requires a LOT of manhours – it can be extremely time-consuming and costly when done in-house.
+Rolling out and managing an effective managed security awareness training program can be extremely time-consuming and costly when done in-house.
 Not to mention the strain (and potential turnover) it places on analysts within the organization to constantly monitor and administer phishing results and employee reports of possible threats.

-Outsourcing SAT is a great way to increase adoption rates, decrease workload, and motivate employees to become engaged in a culture of cybersecurity awareness – all for a fraction of the cost the organization would pay to manage it on their own.
+Many healthcare organizations have shifted to outsourcing the management of their security awareness training as a way to increase adoption rates, decrease workload, and motivate employees to become engaged in a culture of cybersecurity awareness – all for a fraction of the cost the organization would pay to manage it on their own.